aischlena/mlinvitrotox-tutorial/README.md

 - **aeid** assay endpoint identifier from ToxCast/Tox21 [invitroDBv4.1 database](https://www.epa.gov/comptox-tools/exploring-toxcast-data)
 - **chem_id** a feature identifier created as follows sirius-id_mgf-file-name_mzmine-id_formula_adduct.
 - **prediction** a binary activity (1) or nonactivity (0) prediction generated from column **probability** on 0.5 default threshold
-- **probability** the contineous activity probability from 0 to 1.
+- **probability** the continuous activity probability from 0 to 1.
 - **similarity** cosine-based similarity of the feature to the training data for the particualr endpoint (based on molecular fingerprints).
 - **MechanisticTarget** the biologically meaningful effect of an endpoint mapped according to [NICEATM](https://ncim.nci.nih.gov/ncimbrowser/)
 - **signal_direction** gain for agonistic effects, loss for antagonistic effects, and both for bidirectional endpoints.
 - **endpoint_score** the fraction of active hitcalls for a feature divided by the total number of endpoints per mechanistic target
-- **endpoint_count** the total number of endpoints assocaited with a mechanistic target
+- **endpoint_count** the total number of endpoints associated with a mechanistic target

 ### More information